 |Soil Type||Rich, moist|

-How to Grow a Satsuma Tree
+How to Plant Satsuma Trees

-Most fruit trees require full sun conditions and satsumas are no exception.
+Most fruit trees require full sun conditions, and satsumas are no exception.
 They should ideally get eight to 10 hours of direct sunlight, especially in spring during blossom and fruit formation.

 Temperature and Humidity